flutter/website/src/content/get-started/fwe/user-input.md

 > [SelectableText (Widget of the Week)][]

 ### `RichText`
-Like `Text`, `RichText` lets you display strings of text in your app, but with the ability to display parts of text with different text styles using `TextSpan`.
+`RichText` lets you display strings of text in your app, like `Text`, but with the ability to display parts of text with different text styles using `TextSpan`.
 It's not for handling user input per se, but it's useful if you're letting users edit and format text.

 {% render docs/code-and-image.md,
 image:"fwe/user-input/RichText.png",